 The larval stage starts once the egg hatches.
 As they need oxygen to breathe, the larvae of most mosquito species hang suspended from the water surface.

-An air tube, called a siphon, travels to the water surface from the posterior of the larva and serves as a snorkel.
+An air tube, called a syphon, travels to the water surface from the posterior of the larva and serves as a snorkel.

 Filter larvae feed on aquatic microorganisms at the surface of the water.
 When frightened, the larvae will plunge deeper into the water as a defensive mechanism by swimming in a characteristic 'S' action, which has gained them the nickname 'wigglers' or 'wrigglers.'